GLEaMviz Simulator

-institutes: ISI Foundation, Turin, Italy - Indiana University, USA
+Institutes: ISI Foundation, Turin, Italy - MoBS Lab at Northeastern University, Boston, USA

 This application was initially used in-house as well as by scientists at the European Commission's Joint Research Center.
 As of July 2010, a publicly accessible version of the complete system has been made available online.